 In addition to speaking with students regarding information in the student education record, employees must also speak with each other, and to campus partner institutions, about information found in these records as a part of daily business activities.
-This is known as legitimate interest and under the guidelines of FERPA, this type of communication is acceptable.
-However, not every employee has legitimate interest and should not be included in discussions about student education records.
+This is known as a legitimate interest and under the guidelines of FERPA, this type of communication is acceptable.
+However, not every employee has a legitimate interest and should not be included in discussions about student education records.
 The Registrar will verify what information can be shared with employees based on legitimate interest if there are questions; it is possible that these requests could be denied and when available, an alternative may be offered.

 Working with Parents/Guardians/Spouse

 Prior to communicating with parents, as a UW Extended Campus employee, you must first answer “yes” to one of the following questions before providing non-directory information to the parent/guardian:

 - Is there a FERPA Consent Request Form on file allowing for information to be shared with the parent/guardian?